Returns the value associated with the given key

 , but unpacks and returns only the first extracted object.
 See Packed Data.

-Returns a new String that is a copy of string
+Returns a new String object containing the given string

 .

-With no arguments, returns the empty string with the Encoding
+also not given, returns an empty string with the Encoding

 ASCII-8BIT